 That I may tell my heart that you begin

 Where passing I leave off, and fathom more.

 ― Will Durant, The Story of Philosophy

-Finally there is this hand-written dedication by Bertrand Russell to his last wife Edith.
+And here is the dedication by Bertrand Russell to his wife Edith.
 It was written when Russell was almost 80 years old, after many attempts at finding love.
 It is wistful reminder through struggle and toil … love and peace can be found.

 Through the long years